mr-manuel/venus-os_dbus-mqtt-battery/README.md

 ### Config

-Copy or rename the `config.sample.ini` to `config.ini` in the `dbus-mqtt-grid` folder and change it as you need it.
+Copy or rename the `config.sample.ini` to `config.ini` in the `dbus-mqtt-battery` folder and change it as you need it.

 ### JSON structure